Medicine and Surgery with a Gateway Year

 Being a medical student can present many challenges, both academic and personal.
 We have a comprehensive network of formal and informal mechanisms in place to provide support and guidance, to help you cope with the transition to university, and throughout your clinical training.

-Medicine and Surgery with a Gateway Year is a pathway into Medicine for UK students who, for a number of restricted reasons, may be disadvantaged applying to our 5-year MBChB Medicine and Surgery programme.
-Please check the Lancaster Medical school website for details.
+Medicine and Surgery with a Gateway Year is a pathway into Medicine for students who, for a number of restricted reasons, may be disadvantaged applying to our 5-year MBChB Medicine and Surgery programme.
+Please check our course pages for details.
 It provides an intensive one year grounding in the medical sciences and will prepare you to enter Year One of our standard MBChB Medicine and Surgery degree programme.

 The following describes the content of the 5-year MBChB Medicine and Surgery programme that you would progress onto pending satisfactory completion of the Gateway Year.